Mercy-line/IntelliSOFT-assessment/README.md

 ## Candidate Information
 - Name: Mercyline Nyaboke
 - Course: Bachelor of Computer Science Third Year.
+- School: Masinde Muliro University of Science and technology

 ## Project Overview
 This project is a solution to the technical assessment provided by IntelliSOFT Consulting Limited.